Manuel Godoy: Birth and family

-Early life
+Early life and royal favourite

-In 1784, at the age of 17, Godoy moved to Madrid where he entered the royal bodyguard.
-When he went to Madrid, his singing and guitar playing set him apart (although he denied this in his Memoirs) and led him to the Palace, where by his intelligence and audacity (and according to some, the favors of Queen María Luisa) he obtained Charles IV's trust.
+In 1784, at the age of 17, Godoy moved to Madrid where he entered the Guardia de Corps (guards of the Royal Family).
+When he went to court in Madrid, his singing and guitar playing set him apart (although he denied this in his Memoirs) and led him to royal favour, where by his intelligence and audacity (and according to some, the favors of María Luisa) he obtained Charles, Prince of Asturias' trust.
 In 1788 he met the heir to the Spanish throne, who later that year acceded as King Charles IV.

 Godoy quickly became a favourite of Charles IV and of his wife, Queen Maria Luisa.
 On 30 December 1788 he was given the office of "Cadete supernumerario" in the royal palace and in May 1789 he was promoted to the rank of colonel.
 In November 1789 he was named a knight of the Order of Santiago and in August 1790 he advanced to the rank of commander in the same order.
 In 1791 he was Adjutant-General (Ajudante-General) of the Bodyguard, in February he was named Field-Marshal (Mariscal de Campo), in March Gentleman of the Chamber (Gentilhombre de la Cámara), and in July Lieutenant-General (Teniente-General) and a Knight Grand Cross of the Order of Charles III in 1791.

 Prime Minister of Spain

 Godoy's frequent promotions were signs of his increasing influence over the King and Queen.
 In 1791 Prime Minister Floridablanca, accused Godoy of an adulterous relationship with the Queen.
 In January 1792 Floridablanca fell from office on account of Spain's relationship with the emerging French Republic.
-His successor Aranda fell from office the following November, and Queen Maria Luisa arranged for Godoy to be Prime Minister.
+His successor Pedro Pablo Abarca de Bolea, 10th Count of Aranda fell from office the following November, and Queen Maria Luisa arranged for Godoy to be prime minister.
 Godoy's appointment seems to have been accomplished with the full acceptance of King Charles IV who, lacking talent for governing, was happy to employ a competent and trustworthy stand-in.

 In 1792 Godoy was made Duke of la Alcudia with grandeeship and a Knight of the Order of the Golden Fleece the following year.
 Another year later, he was made Captain General and Duke of Sueca, Marquis of Alvarez, and Lord of Soto de Roma.
 He was also made the 15th Minister for Foreign Affairs of Spain on 15 November 1792.